Serving Others in Your Town

-I love that this game series includes these moments of altruism, however.
-Without it, the game loses a lot of its realism and sinks into purely self-serving motives (though one could argue that it is self-serving to play a virtually one-player game anyway).
+I personally love that this game series includes these moments of altruism.
+Without it, at least for me, the game loses a lot of its charm and sinks into purely self-serving motives (though one could certainly argue that it is self-serving to play a virtually one-player game anyway).
 Even the act of helping a virtual fellow villager can instill a sense of having accomplished something truly good, a feeling that can spill over into our real lives.
 This also adds to the feeling of Animal Crossing's world being a utopia, a haven for those who desperately wish to see our real world become something better than it is now.

 The Freedom to Choose

 You're not compelled to help anyone else if you don't want to, however..
 If it doesn't suit your personal purposes, you don't have to deliver any packages, write even one letter, or donate a single Bell.
 You have the freedom in Animal Crossing to choose that way instead, and there's no lasting judgment or punishment in-game for doing so.
 I admit that for me, choosing the more self-serving route feels distinctly more dystopian, but it's still an individual's choice...which makes the game world feel driven by will instead of guilt.
 It also helps those who wish to give do so from a cheerful heart.